fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 table.grantReadWriteData(taskRole);
 ```

 "But I want to have something I can launch REALLY quickly, can't you just give it to me?
-Gimme, Gimme, Gimme"  Okay, okay, you paid your dues even though you act like a child, follow below to get this infrastructure launched with about five minutes of work.
+Gimme, Gimme, Gimme"  Okay, okay, you paid your dues, follow below to get this infrastructure launched with about five minutes of work.

 ### Try it on your own
 You need to have some prerequisites ready : AWS Account with infrastructure building permissions, AWS CLI, CDK, git (Check 'Other Resources' below for help getting these working)